dharmx/dharmx.github.io/content/posts/bspwm-basics/index.md

 > 0x0260002C
 ```

-Note that, the `!` symbol cannot be used in cancelling pre-selections.
+Note that, the `!` symbol cannot be used in canceling pre-selections.
 They use
 the tilde `~` instead.
 So, effectively, after you have triggered the preselection
 you can then cancel it by either passing the `cancel` argument explicitly or,
 by prepending `~` before the same direction to cancel it.